 The illustration of the book “The Peony Pavilion” was made by Huang Mingqi, a carver of the Huizhou style, in which the scene of Du Liniang drawing her self-portrait in her boudoir is meticulously shown.
 A desk is set up in front of the bed, on which are placed brush, ink, paper and ink stone, and other literary tools.
 A bronze mirror was set up on the top right of the table, and Du Liniang's face was reflected in the mirror.

-In the illustration, we can see three images of Duliniang, which are Duliniang in the drawing, Duliniang in the mirror, and Duliniang in the painting. images of Dulignan are interlinked, seemingly real and illusory, and together they reproduce the scene of ancient women drawing their portraits in the mirror and painting their self-portraits.
+In the illustration, we can see three images of Duliniang, which are Duliniang in the drawing, Duliniang in the mirror, and Duliniang in the painting.
+These three images of Dulignan are interlinked, seemingly real and illusory, and together they reproduce the scene of ancient women drawing their portraits in the mirror and painting their self-portraits.

 Bronze Mirror Polisher